haje01/flask-plate/README.md

 flask-plate
 ===========

-Poor boilerplate for using flask, bootstrap &amp; redis.
+This is yet another boiler plate for flask, with bootstrap, redis &amp; formencode.

 ### Get Started